isaacfmeadow/isaacfmeadow/README.md

 ## Hi, I'm Isaac! 👋

 ### I am a current student at the University of Iowa in my senior year of college.
-Upon graduatioin, I will begin working at Nationwide Insurance as a Product Analyst!
+Upon graduation, I will begin working at Nationwide Insurance as a Product Analyst!

 ## Skills